Tyrone Marhguy: Public reaction

-The denial of admission to Tyrone Marhguy and Oheneba Kwaku Nkrabea generated widespread attention in Ghanaian media and prompted significant public debate.
-Many individuals and advocacy groups supported Marhguy's right to maintain his dreadlocks as an expression of his religious beliefs, contending that the school's policy was "discriminatory" and "infringed upon his fundamental rights".
-Others argued that admitting students with dreadlocks would conflict with the school's established rules and could set a precedent affecting future admissions.

-The Ghana Education Service (GES) initially directed Achimota School to admit the students, but this directive was later withdrawn in response to ongoing debate and institutional pressures.
-The National Association of Graduate Teachers (NAGRAT) publicly supported Achimota School's stance, emphasizing the importance of adhering to school regulations and maintaining discipline within educational institutions.
+The admission dispute prompted public debate over religious freedom and school regulations.
+The National Association of Graduate Teachers (NAGRAT) publicly supported Achimota School's position, emphasizing adherence to school rules and discipline.
+The issue was also debated in the Parliament of Ghana.

-The issue was also debated in the Parliament of Ghana, where some Members of Parliament advocated for the students' constitutional rights, while others defended the school's authority to enforce its rules.

-The controversy also attracted commentary on social media, with some users and public figures viewing the school's decision as discriminatory, while others expressed support for the enforcement of school policies.

 Legal challenges

 In response to the denial of admission, Tyrone Marhguy, through his father, filed a suit at the Human Rights Division of the Accra High Court on 31 March 2021.
 The lawsuit sought a declaration affirming Marhguy's right to education, right to dignity, and freedom to practice his religion, arguing that these rights were being violated by Achimota School's policy.

 The suit named the board of governors of Achimota School and the Attorney-General as the primary respondents.
 In their defense, the Attorney-General's office argued that Marhguy's rights had not been infringed by the school's actions.
 Achimota School maintained that its regulations regarding hair were consistent with the Constitution of Ghana.

 During the legal proceedings, an initial application for an ex parte injunction—which would have temporarily allowed Marhguy to be admitted to the school pending the outcome of the case—was dismissed by the court.
 The Attorney-General's department also raised a preliminary legal objection, challenging Marhguy's standing to bring the suit on the grounds that he had not yet submitted his admission forms and therefore could not be considered a student of the school.

-The case proceeded to a full hearing, with both parties presenting arguments on the constitutionality and legality of the school's policy in relation to Marhguy's rights.